Holiday destinations in Italy

 If you love beaches, head to Puglia in the heel of Italy’s boot.
 It boasts 500 miles of sandy coastline as well as some magnificent unspoilt countryside, beautiful towns, the baroque city of Lecce and charming places to stay including a luxury masseria, a boutique spa hotel and self-catering trulli.

 Sicily combines superb beaches and historic towns with wonderful ancient sites and fine food.
 Try Cefalu, a charming town with a hive of medieval streets and some of Sicily’s finest sandy beaches.
 Must-sees include Palermo, the cosmopolitan capital, and the medieval port of Syracuse.
+Look at these gorgeous well-priced places to stay.

 For an active holiday – for couples or families – with watersports and tennis included, try a beach club in Sardinia.
 Details here.